majabojarska/blog/content/devlog/_index.md

 ---

+## 2025-11-27

+Deploying [KEDA](https://keda.sh/) on my homelab cluster.
+I'll use it with the [Cron scaler](https://keda.sh/docs/2.18/scalers/cron/), in order to scale most of my workloads down to zero replicas during nighttime.
+The goal here is to reduce power consumption and slightly cut back on the energy bill throughout the year.

+---

 ## 2025-11-26

 - Finally got Zigbee2MQTT working.
 Still need to finish the Mosquitto deployment for Z2M to not exit on the first failed connection attempt.